CatalinaRpoS/interactive-multimedia/images-project/README.md

-# Multimedia Interactiva - Images Project
+# Interactive Multimedia - Images Project

-This project belongs to Multimedia Interactiva course.
+This project belongs to Interactive Multimedia course.
 We are learning to use processing, a programming language for generate and manipulate images, text and audio.

 ## Team Members